 Introduction / History The Bertha (or Berta) people live along the border of Sudan and Ethiopia.
-In the 16th or 17th century, they migrated from eastern Sudan and settled in an area known as Benishangul, a fertile region in northwest Ethiopia.
+They live in an area known as Benishangul, a fertile region in northwest Ethiopia.

 Where are they located?
 When they first settled in Ethiopia, they established their villages on hills and mountains for protection, but have more recently migrated to the valleys.

 What are their lives like?
 The Bertha are an agricultural people, their staple food being sorghum, a type of grass that is often raised for grain.
 The Bertha also make porridge and beer from sorghum.